kittykatattack/smoothie/README.md

 remove the fps ceiling completely and run everything at the maximum frame rate your system is capable of (usually 60, but some device screens refresh at 120.)
-You will loose the advantage of smooth sprite animation with interpolation if you do this, but it's important to keep this feature in mind just in case you need it.
+You will lose the advantage of smooth sprite animation with interpolation if you do this, but it's important to keep this feature in mind just in case you need it.